baaahs/lights/README.md

 You need to first install the `python-pip` package using apt-get, then use pip to install the two dependencies.

+*More notes at the end about installing these things*

 ## Getting Started

 First, check out the repository: